talmolab/sleap/develop/_sources/guides/colab.rst.txt

 .. _colab:

-Run training and/or inference on Colab
+Run training and inference on Colab
 --------------------------------------

 *Case: You already have a project with labeled training data and you'd like to run training or inference in a Colab notebook.*